elk-audio/elk-docs/docs/html/_sources/documents/building_plugins_for_elk.md.txt

 There is an example plugin that can be compiled with the provided toolchain under *work/vst3-template*, that also includes examples for communication between RT and non-RT threads using atomic-based lockless FIFOs.

+After cross-compilation, ensure that the folder under *"plugin.vst3/Contents"* is named **aarch64-linux**, not *arm64-linux*, or the plugin will not work on the Elk-Pi - rename it yourself if needed.

 ## VST Plugins Using JUCE

 Most developers use a cross-platform framework like JUCE for generating multiple versions of their plugins for various OSes / formats.

 JUCE actively supports Linux as a build target, so if you don't use any other third-party libraries incompatible with Linux, it should be straightforward to compile your plugins for Elk.

+Note that any caveats and issues applying to each specific plugin format (i.e. VST 2, 3 detailed above) apply also when these are exported using JUCE.

-However, there are a couple of important issues to consider:
+Moreover, there are a couple of important issues to consider:

 ### Plugins using JUCE Version 6